-Alaska Boy, Five, Left Abandoned In Remote Home, Carries Toddler Half A Mile To Safety
+Alaska Boy, 5, Left Abandoned In Remote Home, Carries Toddler Half A Mile To Safety

 Like many similar villages across Alaska, particularly in the interior, Venetie is at once impossibly remote and subject to extreme cold.
 Temperatures can routinely reach 40 degrees below zero or colder.

-In that kind of cold, according to Health Partners, frostbite can set in in as little as 30 minutes once the temperature drops below zero.
+In that kind of cold, according to Health Partners, frostbite can begin in as little as 30 minutes once the temperature drops below zero.
 When it gets down to 15 below, it can take hold in as little as 15 minutes.
-The fingers, toes, ears, cheeks, and chin are at the most risk of frostbite, and in severe cases the exposed parts of the body can effectively “die” and have to be amputated.
+The fingers, toes, ears, cheeks, and chin are at the most risk of frostbite, and in severe cases, the exposed parts of the body can effectively “die” and have to be amputated.

 Similarly, according to Live Science, when the temperature gets to -30 Fahrenheit, a person who isn’t dressed properly for the cold is at risk of hypothermia, which can be fatal, in as little as ten minutes.